2005 Danish Cup final

-The 2005 Danish Cup final was the final and deciding match of the Danish Cup 2004-05.
+The 2005 Danish Cup final was the final and deciding match of the 2004–05 Danish Cup.
 It took place on Thursday 5 May 2005 at Parken Stadium in Copenhagen and saw the Superliga leaders Brøndby IF beat no. 3 in the league FC Midtjylland after extra time.

 Brøndby have won the Cup on four previous occasions (1989, 1994, 1998 and 2003).
 Midtjylland have never won the Cup.

 Referee Knud Erik Fisker officiated the match.